aschrein/aschrein.github.io/_posts/2019-08-11-metro_breakdown.markdown

 ## General notes
 All results have been acquired on a pretty old setup(i7 3770+RX 480) running on DirectX 11 with extreme quality and using RenderDoc and Nsight.

-I learned a lot from this breakdonw and hope you will too.
+I learned a lot from this breakdown and hope you will too.

 I couldn't find any material on 4A Engine on the internet, so everything here is an (hopefully)educated guess.
 I'm covering about 90% of the frame structure here and just the general gist of the algorithms.
 It's really difficult to cover more as it would require more experience than I have and time to reverse engineer the shaders.